nikitabugrovsky/gemini-function-calling/README.md

     *   **`weather_tool.py`:** This module encapsulates the logic for the `get_current_weather` function, including its communication with external geocoding and weather APIs.
 The function now returns a more detailed weather forecast, including temperature, wind speed, wind direction, and whether it is day or night.
 The `weathercode` is also translated into a human-readable description.

 When the chatbot runs, it uses the selected client to send the user's prompt to the Gemini model.
 The model can then issue a function call, which the main script executes via the `weather_tool` module.

+## Enhanced Chatbot Flow: Two-Step Function Calls

+A significant enhancement to this project is the implementation of a two-step process for function calls.
+This ensures that the chatbot not only executes the requested function but also provides a more natural and human-readable response based on the function's output.

+Here’s how it works:

+1.  **Initial API Call:** The user's input is sent to the Gemini model.
+The model determines if a function call is needed to fulfill the request.

+2.  **Function Execution:** If the model decides to call a function (e.g., `get_current_weather`), the chatbot executes the function with the provided arguments and captures the result.

+3.  **Second API Call:** The result of the function call is then sent back to the Gemini model in a second API call.

+4.  **Human-Readable Output:** The model processes the function's result and generates a final, user-friendly response.
+For example, instead of just printing the raw weather data, the chatbot will now say something like, "The current temperature in New York is 25°C."

+This two-step process creates a more interactive and intuitive user experience.
+This workflow is a practical example of a pattern known as **Retrieval Augmented Generation (RAG)**.
+While RAG is often associated with retrieving data from static documents, our implementation uses a live API call for retrieval.
+In this context, **Function Calling is the mechanism that enables this specific, real-time implementation of the RAG pattern.**

 ## Dependencies